fischk5/friendship-server/README.md

 ## Future Improvements

+*These address both future needs and current shortcomings with the codebase*

 - Add file security and type checking to the CSV values
 - More robust API method handling for failures, required file formats, edge cases
 - Add event-based processing